 In Orange County, I was at a fitness conference.

-The funny thing is you can hear all the plane overhead from the local airport.
+The funny thing is you can hear all the planes overhead from the local airport.

-In the interview, I am chatting with Rochelle Gravance.
+In the interview, I am chatting with Rochelle Grievance.

 It is so great to run into another person that focuses on injuries.

-I know one of the big injuries I get are knee injuries.
-I know a fair bit about knee pain and injuries but I am always looking for new tips and tricks.
-I love hearing what others that specialize in injuries have to say and what is new in the research.
-Last week, I reviewed a research article on exercise and patellofemoral pain syndrome, check it out here.
+I know one of the significant injuries I get is knee injuries and I know a fair bit about knee pain and injuries but I always look for new tips and tricks.
+I love hearing what others specializing in injuries say and what is unique in the research.
+Last week, I reviewed a research article on exercise and patellofemoral pain syndrome.
+Check it out here.

-In the video she talks about a few key tips to remember when training a client with knee pain.
+In the video, she talks about crucial tips to remember when training a client with knee pain.

 What to Do If you Have a Client with Knee Pain?